INTRODUCTION

 suffering and near-death experiences, mostly extracts taken out of my

 autobiography.
-I try to be realistic in stating the positive and negative in
+I try to be realistic in stating the positive and negative en

 myself and others, just as we see expressed in the Scriptures.
 For instance,